secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ### Regular Process

-The process has three phases:
+The process has three phases that MUST be finalized within 2 years:
-(1) Phase one is the proposal phase during which all participating entities must propose at least two cryptography algorithms and parameters per cryptography use case per security level.
+(1) One year **Proposal phase** during which all participating entities must propose at least two cryptography algorithms and parameters per cryptography use case per security level.
-(2) Phase two is the consensus finding phase during which all participating entities must agree on a common secure crypto config.
+(2) Six months **Consensus finding phase** during which all participating entities must agree on a common secure crypto config.
-(3) Phase three is the finalization phase after the consensus finding phase has ended and ensures the publication of the final secure crypto config.
+(3) Six months **Publication phase ensures** the publication of the final secure crypto config.

-The phases must follow this time frames to ensure each year a new secure crypto config is finalized and published:
-(1) Phase one starts after phase three has ended.
-Phase one ends after 5 months.
-(2) Phase two starts after phase one has ended.
-Phase two ends after 5 months.
-(3) Phase three starts after phase two.
-Phase three must be finished after 2 months.

 ### Emergency Process